Chapter 2:

 Tobira chose that moment to dive on the dragon while it was out of his line of sight and wrestle it to the ground, crowing over his victory.

-Lachlan groaned dramatically, Aiko giggling as he slumped.
+Lachlan groaned dramatically, Aiko giggling.
 "My dragon's been defeated."

-With a sigh, he extricated his arm, picking himself up off the ground and dusting his pants off.
+With a sigh, he extricated his arm, picking himself up off the ground.
 “Well, now that I've been defeated, I should head off.
 You two stay here and guard that dragon to make sure it doesn't escape while I'm gone, alright?"

 Tobira grinned, squeezing the dragon tighter with a nod, and Lachlan ruffled his hair, before levelling a finger at Aiko.
 “Look after your otouto.
 No getting eaten.”